Exhibit Hall Rules and Regulations

 All exhibitors must agree to the exhibit hall rules and regulations listed below.

-Download the Exhibit Hall Rules & Regulations for your records.
+Download the Exhibit Hall Rules and Regulations for your records.

 Note: if your booth is in an end-cap/peninsula configuration facing three aisles, please review the peninsula booth set-up regulations to ensure the understanding of set-up constraints.
 Exhibit Management will be in contact to obtain a signed agreement and a booth design from your organization.